 Call 111 if you need medical help fast but it's not an emergency

 NHS 111 makes it easier for people to access health services and medical advice fast.
-Available 24 hours a day, 7 days a week, 365 days a year, 111 is free from mobiles and landlines.

 If a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.